Chu Han Zhengxiong

-Chu Han Zhengxiong is a Chinese television series directed by Chen Jialin.
-The plot, based on the historical novel of the same Chinese title by Xiong Cheng (熊誠), retells the events in the Chu–Han Contention, an interregnum between the fall of the Qin dynasty and the founding of the Han dynasty.
+Chu Han Zhengxiong is a Chinese historical drama television series directed by Chen Jialin, and based on the historical novel of the same title by Xiong Cheng.
+It follows the events of the Chu–Han Contention, an interregnum between the fall of the Qin dynasty and the founding of the Han dynasty in Chinese history.
 Shooting for the series started in October 2011 at the Jiaozuo Film and Television City.
 It was released in China on 27 November 2012.